nsq511/ENG1-T4baT3/readme.md

 By default, this method simply sets `complete = true` which will trigger `onFinish()` to be called on the next frame, ending the event.

-When this method is overridden, there should be at least one branch which sets `complete = true` in order to progress the event to completion
+When this method is overridden, there should be at least one branch which sets `complete = true` in order to progress the event to completion.

 ### `onFinish()`